vigneshwari2408/vigneshwari2408/README.md

 > *What metrics actually matter — and how do we make them visible to the people who need them?*

-Not a dashboard for dashboards' sake.
-Designed around the question of what operational performance actually looks like from the inside.
+Designed around what operational performance actually looks like from the inside, not from a reporting template.

-`SQL` `Power BI` &nbsp; · &nbsp; [Repository](https://github.com/vigneshwari2408/04-operational-kpi-dashboard)
+`SQL` `Power BI` &nbsp;·&nbsp; [Repository](https://github.com/vigneshwari2408/04-operational-kpi-dashboard)

 ---